AlhiloMustafa/My-Portfolio-V2/README.md

 # My Portfolio
 ###### Because I believe nothing can stop what we can do when we work together, I share what I learned with others

 > It is my portfolio that includes my education, experience, projects, and all the contact details.
-It contains all the links to my social media, and the user able to download my pdf resume
+It contains all the links to my social media, and the user able to download my PDF resume

 Click to see it :point_down::